cnunciato/buildkite-sdk/README.md

 ## Publishing new versions

 All SDKs version on the same cadence, and the versioning and publishing are still handled manually.
-To upgrade all SDKs, follow these steps:
+To publish new versions of all SDKs, follow these steps:

--   Commit all changes.
+-   Commit or stash all pending changes.
--   Update the FROM and TO versions in `./project.json`.
+-   Update the `FROM` and `TO` versions in the `release:all` task in `./project.json`.
 -   Run the release script: `npm run release`.
+This updates the version numbers in all affected files, rebuilds all SDKs, commits the changes, and adds two new tags to mark the release.
+It does not (yet) push to GitHub or to any package repository.
--   Examine the Git history with `git log` and `git tag` You should see one release commit and two tags with the new version.
+-   Examine the Git history with `git log` and `git tag`.
+You should see one release commit `e.g., and two tags with the new version.
 -   If you do, push the commit and tags to `main`: `git push origin main --tags`.
 -   Run `npm run publish`.